Skip to content

 storage: 1Gi

-Apply the pv-claim-postgre.yaml template using kubectl.
+Apply the pvc-minio.yaml template using kubectl.

 Replace the line: